needle-mirror/com.unity.cloud.assets/Documentation~/metadata-management-sample.md

 ### Shared UI scripts

-The `UI` sample includes a set of UI scripts and prefabs used by Unity Cloud Assets samples.
+The `UI` sample includes a set of UI scripts and prefabs that Unity Cloud Assets samples use.
 To open shared UI scripts, go to `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers`.

 ## Troubleshooting